 An intrauterine device (IUD) is a small, T-shaped piece of flexible plastic that is placed inside the uterus to prevent pregnancy.
-There are two types of IUDs available: hormonal (Mirena and Skyla), or copper (ParaGuard).
+There are two types of IUDs available: hormonal (Mirena and Skyla) and copper (ParaGuard).
 The IUD is the most common form of reversible birth control in the world, used by about 100 million women.
-Although only 6% of reproductive-age women in the United States use IUDs, this number is quickly growing.1, 2 In fact, it is the number one form of birth control used by gynecologists in the U.S. for their own birth control needs.3
+Although only 6% of reproductive-age women in the United States use IUDs, this number is quickly growing., In fact, it is the number one form of birth control used by gynecologists in the U.S. for their own birth control needs.

 How do IUDs work?

 IUDs work to prevent pregnancy by several different mechanisms.
-It is important to understand that the IUD is not an abortifacient.
+It is important to understand that the IUD does not cause abortions.
 Rather, an IUD prevents pregnancy from occurring the first place.
-Both types of IUDs physically interfere with sperm so it cannot reach the egg to avoid fertilization.
+Both types of IUDs physically interfere with sperm so it cannot reach the egg for fertilization.

 Who can get an IUD?
 How are they inserted?

-Originally, IUDs were only prescribed to women who have had at least one child.
+Originally, IUDs were only prescribed to women who had at least one child.
 The insertion process was much easier and less painful for women who have already given birth, but recent improvements in the mechanisms of insertion have made IUDs available for all women.
 The Mirena IUD is not recommended for women who have had breast cancer within the past five years; however, the copper IUD is still safe for these women.
-Additionally, patients with an active and untreated (or recently treated) sexually transmitted infection (STI) should not receive an IUD.
-Though individuals with a history of an STI can still get an IUD.
+Additionally, patients with an active, untreated, or recently treated sexually transmitted infection (STI) should not receive an IUD.
+However, individuals with a history of an STI can still get an IUD.

 What are the benefits to getting an IUD?

 There are specific benefits for each type of IUD as well.
-The progesterone in the hormonal IUD may reduce menstrual bleeding and cramping and improve anemia.
+The progesterone in the hormonal IUD may reduce menstrual bleeding and cramping, as well as decrease your risk of anemia.
 The copper IUD can be used as a method of emergency contraception if it is inserted within five days after unprotected sex.
 Since the copper IUD contains no hormones, there is no risk of weight gain, mood changes, or other adverse reactions to increased progesterone levels.

 The cost of an IUD can range from $500 to $1,000.
 This may seem like a high up-front cost, but when compared to birth control pills, which cost about $30 per month, an IUD is a cheaper method when used for more than two years.
 In fact, in a recent study that compared 15 different methods of contraception, the IUD proved to be the most cost-effective.